 Moreover, LCMs are not "Arms" within the meaning of Second Amendment because the evidence establishes that they are not commonly used for self-defense.
 To the contrary, the evidence Defendants have submitted proves that LCMs are often, and increasingly, used in the devastating mass shootings that have come to plague this Nation.
 Indeed, the evidence in this case shows that far from being commonly used for self-defense, LCMs are accessories most suitable for military combat and as such are, like M-16s, outside of the scope of the Second Amendment.
+Plaintiffs have adduced no evidence demonstrating that LCMs are commonly used in, or well-suited to, lawful self-defense.

-Second, even if the Court were to determine that Plaintiffs' proposed course of conduct is protected by the Second Amendment's plain text, Section 32310 is nonetheless constitutional because it is consistent with the Nation's tradition of firearms regulation.
+Second, even if the Court were to determine that Plaintiffs' proposed course of conduct is protected by the Second Amendment's plain text, California Penal Code section 32310 ("Section 32310") is nonetheless constitutional because it is consistent with the Nation's tradition of firearms regulation.
 Defendants have identified, and provided evidence to contextualize, numerous relevantly similar restrictions enacted around 1791 (i.e., the ratification of the Second Amendment) and 1868 (i.e., the ratification of the Fourteenth Amendment).
-These relevantly similar restrictions are more than sufficient in a case such as this, where the evidence submitted shows that LCMs represent a "dramatic technological change" and that Section 32310 addresses an "unprecedented societal concern."
+These relevantly similar restrictions are more than sufficient in a case such as this, where the evidence submitted dase 2:17-cv-00903-WBS-KJN Document 135-1 Filed 08/18/23 Page 11 of 49 shows that LCMs represent a "dramatic technological change" and that Section 32310 addresses the "unprecedented societal concern" of mass shootings.
 Bruen commands that in cases implicating either such a change or such a concern, courts must follow a "more nuanced approach" because "[t]he regulatory challenges posed by firearms today are not always the same as those that preoccupied the Founders in 1791 or the Reconstruction generation in 1868."
 Bruen, 142 S.Ct. at 2132-33.
-Applying this more nuanced approach and considering the evidence in question, this Court should find that Section 32310 fits within the Nation's tradition of firearms regulations.
+Applying this more nuanced approach and considering the evidence in question, this Court should hold that Section 32310 fits within the Nation's tradition of firearms regulation.

-In the face of Defendants' evidence on all of these points, Plaintiffs present no evidence that the Founders would have considered magazines "Arms," no evidence (beyond non-academic studies based on anecdotes and self-reporting) that LCMs are commonly used in self-defense, no evidence that LCMs bear any significant similarity to early repeating firearms, no evidence that mass shootings facilitated by the recent phenomenon of widely-available LCMs are not an "unprecedented societal concern," and no evidence that Section 32310 does not impose comparable burdens and does not have comparable justifications to the numerous relevantly similar restrictions Defendants identified.
+In the face of Defendants' evidence on all of these points, Plaintiffs present no evidence that the Founders would have considered magazines "Arms," no evidence (beyond non-academic studies based on anecdotes and self-reporting) that LCMs are commonly used in self-defense, no evidence that LCMs bear any significant similarity to early repeating firearms, no evidence that mass shootings facilitated by LCMs are not an "unprecedented societal concern," and no evidence that Section 32310 does not impose comparable burdens and does not have comparable justifications to the numerous relevantly similar restrictions Defendants identified.

-Indeed, Plaintiffs appear to believe that the mere incantation of Bruen is both sufficient to strike down any firearms-related regulation and to relieve them of their obligations under Rule 56 to submit evidence in support of their claims.
+Indeed, Plaintiffs appear to believe that the mere incantation of Bruen is both sufficient to strike down any firearms-related regulation and to relieve them of their obligations under Rule 56 to submit admissible evidence in support of their claims.
 But Bruen directs courts to "follow the principle of party presentation," as they should in every case, and "decide a case based on the historical record compiled by the parties."
 142 S. Ct. at 2130.
 In this case, based on the historical record compiled by the parties, the Court should enter judgment for Defendants on Plaintiffs' Second Amendment claim.